Should I be using Power BI?

 To help answer the big question “should I be using Power BI?”
 I have broken it into a series of smaller practical questions.

-• Do I need to be able to segregate and share reports across teams?
+– Will I need to separate and share reports with different teams?

 If you answered yes to most of the above questions, Power BI is certainly worth exploring as part of your organisation’s data tech stack.